What is a Smart Grid?

 How is a Smart Grid used?

-- Reveals more detailed energy consumption, rather than monthly estimates
+- Revealing more detailed energy consumption, rather than monthly estimates

-- Can help consumers save money on their energy bills
+- Helping consumers save money on their energy bills